matjaz/lightning-address-details-proxy/README.md

 # lightning-address-details-proxy

-This proxy exists to simplify requests to lightning providers.
+This proxy exists to simplify requests to lightning address providers.

 - Many ln addresses don't support CORS, which means fetching the data directly in a browser environment will not always work.
 - Two requests are required to retrieve lnurlp and keysend data for a lightning address.
 The proxy will do these for you with a single request.